TheElgo64/subdomain_recon/README.md

 https://github.com/hassan0x/MassForce

-And i fix some problems to work in python3 :D
+I fixed some errors to work in Python 3 :D